 - Salad with lettuce, tomato, a few slices avocado, olive oil and vinegar or lemon/lime juice

 - Ask if the restaurant has a Jain menu as these dishes exclude garlic and onions; asafoetida (hing) and other spices (cumin, coriander, turmeric, etc.) are used for flavor

 - Avoid roti, chappatis, naan and samosas as these are all made with wheat (fructans)

 - Fish or shrimp tikka (baked in a tandoor oven) – ask for no onions or garlic in the marinade, serve with basmati rice and cucumber & tomato salad

 - Masoor dal (red lentils tempered with spices such as cumin, mustard seeds or curry leaves) – ask for no onions or garlic; limit to ¼ cup serving and mix with basmati rice

 After Elimination Phase It Gets Easier

-The recommendations above are for the most restrictive low FODMAP diet.
-Dining out on the low FODMAP diet does get easier, especially after the Elimination and Challenge/Reintroduction phases.
-After reintroduction you may find that you’re not sensitive to the fructans in garlic or onions, or that you can tolerate a small amount, in which case a few spoonfuls of salsa on your tacos or Caesar dressing on your salad may be fine!
+After your Challenge Phase you may find that you’re not sensitive to the fructans in garlic or onions, or that you can tolerate a small amount, in which case a few spoonfuls of salsa on your tacos or Caesar dressing on your salad may be fine!

 Just click on the image to download the PDF to your computer for printing.